 Once all configure files and global\vars.sh have been edited to define an experiment, the wrapper scripts should be submitted to the batch system.
 Some of the wrappers have dependencies on previous wrappers, while others can be run simultaneously.
 The following list contains all of the wrappers to be run for a default Atlantic Basin case.
-The items under the same number can be submitted together in any order, but only after the previous numbered item(s) runs to completion:
+The items under the same number can be submitted together in any order, but only after the previous numbered item(s) run to completion:

 '''

 launcher_wrapper

 init_gdas_wrapper

 init_gfs_wrapper

 init_ocean_wrapper

 bufrprep_wrapper

 init_bdy_wrapper

 relocate_wrapper

-4. gsi_d02_wrapper
+gsi_d02_wrapper

 gsi_d03_wrapper

-5. merge_wrapper
+merge_wrapper

 unpost_wrapper

 forecast_wrapper

 post_wrapper

 products_wrapper

-†

 '''